What Is the Salary of a Graduate with a Political Science Major?

 Career Opportunities and Salary Info

 As a recent college graduate of a political science program, your starting salary will vary depending on the kind of job you choose to pursue.
 You can find work in public, private and non-profit sectors.
 A political science program helps you develop strong communication, analytical and administrative skills.
 You are prepared for a wide array of jobs within government, business, law, campaign management and research.
 Although a variety of employment opportunities are available for those with an undergraduate degree, some career opportunities in law and government require graduate-level coursework.

-According to February 2014 data from PayScale.com, professionals with a Bachelor of Arts (BA) in Political Science and less than a year of experience earned a median wage of $38,976.
-Those with a Bachelor of Science (BS) in Political Science and less than a year of experience earned a higher median salary of $40,829.
-Here are just a few examples of job opportunities that you may choose to pursue.
+According to June 2019 data from PayScale.com, professionals with a Bachelor of Arts (BA) in Political Science and less than a year of experience earned an average wage of $43,940.
+Those with a Bachelor of Science (BS) in Political Science and less than a year of experience earned a higher average salary of $45,337.

 Legal Assistants and Paralegals